danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

 Whenever a request fails, Alamofire will ask the retrier if it should be retried.
 The retrier will trigger a retry if the request is not a failing auth.
-If not, it
-just lets the request fail.
+If not, it just lets the request fail.

-If a request should be retried, it's added it to a retry queue.
-The retrier then
-triggers an authorization.
-Once it completes, the retrier checks if it succeeded.
+If a request should be retried, it's added to a retry queue.
+The retrier then triggers an API authorization, after which it checks if it succeeded.
 If so, all queued requests are retried.
 If not, they are made to fail.
-The retry
-queue is then cleared.
+The retry queue is then cleared.

-Note that this is completely hidden from the user as well as the app itself.
-The
-retrier works under the hood, tightly connected to Alamofire's internal workings.
+Note that this is completely hidden to the user as well as the app itself.
+The retrier handles this under the hood, tightly built into to Alamofire's internal workings.
 It just notifies the app if the authorization fails, by failing all requests.

-Inject the retrier into `Alamofire` by adding the following to our `viewDidLoad`
-(note that you have to add `import Alamofire` topmost as well):
+You inject the retrier into `Alamofire` by adding the following to our `viewDidLoad` (note that you have to add `import Alamofire` topmost as well):

 ```
 let manager = SessionManager.default
 manager.retrier = ApiRequestRetrier(context: context, authService: authService)
 ```

-**IMPORTANT**  In the real world, a 401 status code is an indication that tokens
-should be refreshed.
-If this refresh fails, a 401 indicates that the user has to
-log in, since the tokens are invalid.
-Here, however, we will never receive a 401,
-since we use a static api.
-We thus have to trigger these mechanisms by doing the
+**IMPORTANT**  A 401 status code is an indication that the auth token should be refreshed.
+If this fails, the refresh tokens are invalid.
+In this demo, we never receive a 401, since we use a static API.
+We thus have to trigger these mechanisms by doing the following:
-following:

  * Kill your connection and perform a clean install, to remove all stored data.
  * Add a breakpoint to the retrier's `authService.authorizeApplication` call.